ladder/ladder/README.md

 #### Indexing Files

-Files that contain textual content (eg. HTML, PDF, DOC, etc) can be automatically indexed when they are saved, again by mixing in the Ladder::Searchable module.
-Note, however, that there is no need to call the `#index_for_search` method on the class.
+Files that contain textual content (eg. HTML, PDF, ePub, DOC, etc) can be automatically indexed when they are saved, again just by mixing in the Ladder::Searchable module (there is no need to call `#index_for_search` on the class).
+Note that this requires the [Mapper Attachments Plugin for Elasticsearch](https://github.com/elasticsearch/elasticsearch-mapper-attachments) to be installed.

 ```ruby
 class OCR